IntelligentSystemsLab/ST-EVCDP/README.md

 Author: Haohao Qu (haohao.qu@connect.polyu.hk)

 ## Updates
+* July 8, 2024: We uploaded meteorological data collected from two weather stations for ST-EVCDP-v2, see link below.
 * **July 2, 2024: We are excited to announce the release of the early access version of ST-EVCDP-v2!
 You can download the data from [Google Drive Link](https://drive.google.com/drive/folders/1sqOUEpMh8VMiJhrT-MOn5OsB1-KirUVq?usp=drive_link).**
 * May 30, 2024: The ST-EVCDP-V2 dataset is still being compiled...
 We will make every effort to release it as quickly as we can.
 * May 14, 2024:  Our paper has been accepted by [IEEE T-ITS](https://ieeexplore.ieee.org/document/10539613)!